-Most gardeners are fond of their hydrangea shrubs, whether they plant the pom-pom variety with globes of flower clusters, or shrubs with panicules or lacecap flowers.
+Most gardeners are fond of their hydrangea shrubs, whether they plant the pom-pom variety with globes of flower clusters or shrubs with panicles or lacecap flowers.
 Hydrangea cold tolerance varies among varieties, so you may need to think about winterizing hydrangea plants.
 Winter kill on hydrangeas is not a pretty sight.
-Learn how to protect hydrangeas from cold in this article.
+Learn how to protect hydrangeas from the cold in this article.

 Hydrangea Cold Tolerance

 Hydrangeas are among the easiest shrubs to grow.
 Easy care and undemanding, hydrangeas decorate your garden with their big, bold flowers for months on end.
 When summer ends and winter sneaks in, it’s important to know how to protect hydrangeas from cold, and this involves hydrangea cold tolerance.
 Some varieties, like smooth hydrangea (“Annabelle”) and panicle, or PG hydrangea, are very cold-hardy and bloom on new wood.
 If these are the species in your garden, you don’t have to worry about winter kill on hydrangea.
 They don’t need protection unless the temperature dips below negative 30 degrees F. (-34 C.).
 Generally, leaving the old growth over winter, which can serve as additional winter interest, also helps protect these plants.
 All of the other hydrangea varieties, including the popular big leaf, form flowers during the previous growing season.
 These young buds need to survive the winter for you to see blossoms the following summer.
 If you are planting big leaf or one of the other varieties that bloom on old wood, you’ll want to learn about preventing winter kill on hydrangeas.